DavidCdeB/PHASE_BOUNDARIES_IMPROVED/README.md

 ```
 x = sym.Symbol('x')
 ```
-If therre are only complex solutions, the
+If there are only complex solutions, the

 ```P = sym.Symbol('P', real=True)```